Global Convergence of Block Coordinate Descent in Deep Learning: BCD vs. SGD for training ten-hidden-layer MLPs

-In this experiment, we attempt to verify the capability of BCD for training MLPs with many layers.
 Specifically, we consider the DNN training model \eqref{Eq:dnn-admm} with ReLU activation, the squared loss, and the network architecture being an MLPs with ten hidden layers, on the MNIST data set.
-The specific settings were summarized as follows: \begin{enumerate}[label = (\alph*)] \item For teh MNIST data set, we implemented a 784-(600$\times$10)-10 MLPs (that is, the input dimension $d_0 = 28\times 28 = 784$, the output dimension $d_{11} = 10$, and the numbers of hidden units are all 600), and set $\gamma=\alpha=1$ for BCD.
+The specific settings were summarized as follows: \begin{enumerate}[label = (\alph*)] \item For the MNIST data set, we implemented a 784-(600$\times$10)-10 MLPs (i.e., the input dimension $d_0 = 28\times 28 = 784$, the output dimension $d_{11} = 10$, and the numbers of hidden units are all 600), and set $\gamma=\alpha=1$ for BCD.
 The sizes of training and test samples are 60000 and 10000, respectively.

 \item The learning rate of SGD is 0.001 (a very conservative learning rate to see if SGD can train the DNNs).
 More greedy learning rates such as 0.01 and 0.05 have also been used, and similar failure of training is also observed.